OnionIoT/documentation/docs/packages/compile-package.md

 ## Method Used to Compile Packages
 There are various methods to compile packages, but using the OpenWRT SDK is the most efficient way.
 The SDK is a precompiled toolchain intended for the creation of software packages without compiling the whole OpenWRT build system from scratch.

 Onion's OpenWRT SDK wrapper is the recommended method to build packages for Omega2 devices.
-The wrapper makes use of the OpenWRT SDK and features set of supporting scripts and configurations that make it even quicker and easier to build and compile packages.
+The wrapper makes use of the OpenWRT SDK and features a set of supporting scripts and configurations that make it even quicker and easier to build and compile packages.

 ## What Does it Mean for a Package to be in Development?